Faith Micheal: Nigeria defender signs Pitea contract extension | Goal.com

 Last week, the Super Falcons star, who turns 34 in February, had offered some positive updates regarding her future at LF Arena.

 "I will play with Pitea IF.
-Nothing has been signed yet, but I have talked to the club and hope that we can solve everything before I go home on November 27," She told Pitea-Tidningen.
+Nothing has been signed yet, but I have talked to the club and hope that we can solve everything," She told Pitea-Tidningen.

 "Pitea is home to me.
 When you are in a place that makes you happy, there is no point in changing."